di-ton/Django-Basics-Project/README.md

 *   **templates/**: HTML templates for the application.
 *   **static/**: Static files (CSS, images).
 *   **media/**: User-uploaded content.

+## Authentication

+To create and manage projects, users must:
+- Register an account.
+- Complete their profile.
+- Log in to the system.

+Only authenticated users can create new projects and manage related members, scientific organizations, articles, and scientific events.
+Unauthenticated users can browse publicly available projects but cannot modify content.

 ## Setup and Installation